 • Sit-down history break inside local synagogue – except for in rare cases of increased neighborhood security

-• This is the most serious of our tours, even though we keep it quite light.
+• This is one of the most serious of our tours, even though we keep it quite light.
 Ask us if you’re worried about booking with children!

-• Guides: Founder Karen, Steph (read about our team)
+• Guides: Founder Karen and Steph, Eliana (read about our team)

 • Not available Jewish holidays.